 Is Girona the best road CYCLING destination in Europe?

 It depends what you're after, but it's certainly one of our favourites and up there with the best.

 First, Girona's cycling routes

-The roads are quiet, and in good condition, drivers are courteous, and the weather is hospitable for most of the year.
+We've found the roads quiet and in good condition, drivers courteous, and the weather hospitable for much of the year.
 You may not get snow-capped peaks, but there's impressive scenery and excellent, varied riding in every direction.

 Second, the town.

 Girona is vibrant and beautiful.

 It offers everything cyclists want: great bike hire/repair/guiding, top draw coffee shops and restaurants and a good range of decent hotels.
 What's best is that it’s all found in a medieval old town which is a joy to explore: thick stone walls, narrow lanes, winding staircases, restaurants whose tables spill over onto pavements and hidden squares.
 There’s always something going on: Mardi Gras in February, a film festival in September and the St Narcissus’ fair and festival in October.
 We were so impressed, we dedicated a whole article to the subject of what to do in Girona when you're not cycling!

 When you join everything together, it makes cycling holidays to Girona a special experience for road cyclists.
 It’s also an excellent option for those looking to sneak some riding into a city break.

 In this cyclist's guide to Girona, you’ll find everything you need to plan unforgettable Girona cycling holidays: detailed information on the best Girona bike routes plus where to stay, when to visit, cycling shops in Girona and where to rent a bike in Girona.